Ukrainian in emotional plea to PM for no-fly zone to prevent Russian bombing

 “You are talking about more sanctions, Prime Minister, but Roman Abramovich is not sanctioned, he’s in London, his children are not in the bombardments, his children are there in London.”

-She said Mr Putin’s children are safe in mansions that have not been seized and, breaking into tears, added: “I don’t see that, see that my family members, that my team members are saying we are dying, we don’t have anywhere to run.”
+She said Mr Putin’s children are safe in mansions that have not been seized and, breaking into tears, added: “I don’t see that.
+I see that my family members, that my team members are saying we are dying, we don’t have anywhere to run.”

-Mr Johnson said he was “glad” she had made it to Poland and he was “acutely conscious” that the UK Government could not help in the way she wanted.
+Mr Johnson said he welcomed her passionate question and was “glad” she had made it to Poland, saying he was “acutely conscious that there is not enough we can do as the UK Government to help in the way that you want”.

-“I’ve got to be honest about that.
-When you talk about the no-fly zone, as I’ve said to (Ukrainian President) Volodymyr Zelensky, I think a couple of times, unfortunately the implication of that is the UK would be engaged in shooting down Russian planes, would be engaged in direct combat with Russia – that’s not something we can do.
+Just as in his conversations with Ukrainian President Volodymyr Zelensky, Mr Johnson said that “unfortunately the implication of that is the UK would be engaged in shooting down Russian planes, would be engaged in direct combat with Russia – that’s not something we can do”.

-“I think the consequences of that would be truly very, very difficult to control.”
+“I think the consequences of that would be truly very, very difficult to control,” he added.

+Instead, Mr Johnson argued Britain must continue with “tightening the economic noose” around the Putin regime and providing further defensive support to Kyiv.

+“In the mean time, as you rightly say, there is going to be a period of suffering for the people of Ukraine for which Putin alone is responsible,” the Prime Minister continued.

 Register for free to continue reading